 What to do next to reach a higher level？

-Like we mentioned earlier, many people have their reasons for wanting to learn how to play table tennis.
-Even though it is a recreational game, it is one of the most competitive sports in the industry and you can become a professional at this game.
+As we mentioned earlier, many people have reasons for wanting to learn how to play table tennis.
+Even though it is a recreational game, it is one of the most competitive sports in the industry, and you can become a professional at this game.
 You can learn to play and pursue table tennis as a career.
 There are many benefits of learning this sport.
 It is a great way to keep fit and you also get to enjoy the game.

 The choice is yours to determine what you want to do with this skill.
-However, the first step you need to take is to master the strategies and all the rules about the game.
+However, the first step you need to take is to master the game’s strategies and all the rules.
 You will need to learn how to serve, block, spin, smash and master other advanced techniques in table tennis.
-Athletes make a lot of money from this sport and it is certainly worth it.
+Athletes make a lot of money from this sport, and it is undoubtedly worth it.

 Even if you feel you have reached a higher level as a player, you can feel tension when playing in a competition.
-It is important that as you learn how to play tennis, you also take part actively in match plays.
+As you learn how to play tennis, you also take part actively in match plays.
 This will help build your confidence and allow you to develop your skill.
 You should seek expert training so you can get better at table tennis.
 There are many online tutorial videos and materials that help you learn more about this game.
 However, you will still need to get practical training and coaching on table tennis.
-The best way to get better is by taking part in this sport regularly and making it part of your everyday routine.
+The best way to get better is by regularly taking part in this sport and making it part of your everyday routine.